triton-inference-server/server/docs/quickstart.rst

 Quickstart
 ==========

-To quickly get the inference server up and running follow these steps.
-After you've seen the inference server in action you can revisit the rest of the User Guide to learn more about all the inference server features.
+To quickly get the TensorRT Inference Server (TRTIS) up and running follow these steps.
+After you've seen TRTIS in action you can revisit the rest of the User Guide to learn more about its features.

-First, follow the instructions in :ref:`section-installing-prebuilt-containers` to install the inference server container.
+First, follow the instructions in :ref:`section-installing-prebuilt-containers` to install the TRTIS container.

-Next, use the :ref:`section-example-model-repository` section to create an example model repository containing a couple of models that you can serve with the inference server.
+Next, use the :ref:`section-example-model-repository` section to create an example model repository containing a couple of models that you can serve with TRTIS.

-Now that you have a model repository, follow the instructions in :ref:`section-running-the-inference-server` to start the inference server.
+Now that you have a model repository, follow the instructions in :ref:`section-running-the-inference-server` to start TRTIS.
 Use the server's *Status* endpoint to :ref:`make sure the server and the models are ready for inferencing<section-checking-inference-server-status>`.

 Finally,
 :ref:`build<section-building-the-client-libraries-and-examples>` and
 :ref:`run<section-image_classification_example>` the example
-image-client application to perform image classification using the models on the inference server.
+image-client application to perform image classification using TRTIS.